How to Say "pupil" in Spanish

 El nuevo alumno es muy inteligente.

-The new pupil is very intelligent.
+The new student is very intelligent.

 Ese profesor tiene muchos alumnos en su clase.